chili-epfl/justhink-alignment-analysis/README.md

 Specifically, we consider:

-* RQ1: How do the interlocutors use task specific referents?
-Does this link to task success?
+* RQ1: Lexical alignment: How do the interlocutors use expressions related to the task?
+Is this associated with task success?
-    * H1.1: Task specific referents become routine early for more successful teams.
+    * H1.1: Task-specific referents become routine early for more successful teams.
     * H1.2: Hesitation phenomena are more likely to occur in the vicinity of priming and establishment of task-specific referents for more successful teams.

-* RQ2: How do the interlocutors follow up the use of task specific referents with actions?
-Does this link to task success?
+* RQ2: Behavioural alignment: How do the interlocutors follow up these expressions with actions?
+Is this associated with task success?
     * H2.1: Instructions are more likely to be followed by a corresponding action early in the dialogue for more successful teams.
     * H2.2: When instructions are followed by a corresponding or a different action, the action is more likely to be surrounded by information management phenomena for more successful teams.